Lady Bridget Manners: Court of Elizabeth I

+In July 1594, her mother, Elizabeth, Countess of Rutland, wrote to Mary Radcliffe hoping that Bridget would be allowed leave from court to see her.

 Marriage

 Manners married Robert Tyrwhitt, a son of William Tyrwhitt and Elizabeth Frescheville, secretly in August 1594.
 She had left court to recuperate from the measles.

-Elizabeth was angry at this.
+Elizabeth was angry at Bridget's marriage and requested she come back to court.
+Lord Hunsdon wrote to Elizabeth, Countess of Rutland, in September wondering why Bridget had not returned to court at Greenwich, and said the Queen might "look further into that marriage than yet she hath done".
 Roger Manners of Uffington wrote, "her Majesty taketh it for a great offence, and so, as I hear, she mindeth to punish".
 Bridget went to stay in the country at a house of the Countess of Bedford.
 Robert Tyrwhitt was summoned to London.
 Roger Manners (of Uffington) wrote to Sir Robert Cecil and in favour of Tyrwhitt.
 He claimed that he himself had no advance knowledge of the marriage, and Bridget and his mother had ignored his advice for the last two years.

 Tyrwhitt was jailed for circumventing the queen.
 Elizabeth interrupted her plans to travel to Belvoir Castle, the home of the Manners family.
 It took a cash settlement from Robert Manners, Earl of Rutland, to secure Tyrwhitt's release.
+The matter was settled by November 1594.
+In May 1597, she was in Cambridge.
+It was reported that the couple was happy but Tyrwhitt was in debt and had not fulfilled the agreed marriage settlement.

 Death

 She died on 10 July 1604, possibly at Etchingham in Sussex, and is commemorated on a monument at Bigby which names her children as William, Robert, Rutland, and Bridget.
 Robert Tyrwhitt died in 1617.
-He came under suspicion after the gunpowder plot in 1605.
+He came under suspicion after the Gunpowder Plot in 1605.